Little change over last 5 years

 Roseville, Calif. – Placer County, long a bastion of conservatism in California continues to change.
-In the process, our region has evolved to to become more diverse, more educated, and dramatically more prosperous.
+In the process, the region has evolved into a safer, more diverse, educated, and dramatically more prosperous county.

 Waves of development, relative housing affordability, family friendly neighborhoods and great weather continue to attract highly educated residents and entrepreneurs from throughout California and the nation.